Our mentoring services are currently on pause, check back for updates in the near future

 Sometimes youth have difficult things going on at home which affect their academic performance, social interactions, and self-esteem.
 Mentoring in the school setting improves grades, builds confidence, and encourages youth in other areas of their lives.

 As reported by teacher and volunteer surveys, most matched students show great improvement, while volunteers experience personal satisfaction.

-- Mentors meet one on one with students at their school for one hour each week, for a minimum of one school year.
+- Mentors meet with students at their school for one hour every other week, for a minimum of one school year.

-- Mentor matches occur during the school calendar only, and only meet on school campus
+- Groups occur during the school calendar only, and only meet on school campus

-- Mentors help students grow in areas such as academic success, social skill development, and learning healthy responses to emotions. (social, emotional, and academic support)
+- Mentoring groups help students grow in areas such as social skill development and learning healthy responses to emotions.

-- Mentors and their youth build a friendship and may partake in school work, studying for tests, and developing other skills by playing games, doing crafts, and other activities during their hour.
+- In our mentoring groups mentors and their youth build a friendship and may partake in developing social skills by playing games, doing crafts, and other activities during their hour.

 - Ongoing social work and school support is available throughout the duration of the match.